portsmouth/Trinity/README.md

 #### Grid geometry

+The simulation is done on a fixed size Eulerian grid.
 In all programs, the variable `vec3 wsP` refers to the world space position in coordinates which range from the origin to `vec3 L`, where `L` is in units of voxels.
 For example a grid of resolution `(128, 512, 128)` has its lower left corner at `(0, 0, 0)` and its upper right corner at `L=(128.0, 512.0, 128.0)`.
 The center of the grid is at `L/2`.